John Milner (bishop): Appointment as vicar apostolic and first controversies

 He visited Ireland, and afterwards wrote his Letter to a Parish Priest (who was really an Irish bishop) in defence of his position.
 The Irish bishops, however, condemned the Veto in 1808.
 A year later Milner was converted to their way of thinking, and became as vigorous in opposition to it as he had been before in its favour.

 About this time the English Catholics, in presenting a petition to Parliament, embodied what was known as their "Fifth Resolution", offering a "grateful concurrence" to a Bill which would give them emancipation, accompanied by any "arrangements" for the safe-guarding of the Established Church which should not be inconsistent with their religion.
 Milner declared – contrary to the assertions of the framers of the Resolution – that the "arrangements" intended, included the Veto, and he denounced those who signed the petition, including all the other vicars apostolic of England.
 In this he received the support of the Irish bishops.
-Another source of criticism was the want of vigour which he alleged against the Vicar of the London District in combating the Blanchardist schism among the French emigrant clergy, especially the restoration of one of them, Abbé de Trevaux, to spiritual faculties without a public retraction.
+Another source of criticism was the want of vigour which he alleged against the Vicar of the London District in combatting the Blanchardist schism among the French emigrant clergy, especially the restoration of one of them, Abbé de Trevaux, to spiritual faculties without a public retraction.
 In this matter also he was supported by the Irish bishops.